pmochine/Skillshare-Class-Project/README.md

 The goal is to create a simple hello world file in the language you want to learn.
 After that you are going to upload to a repository so you can show the world that you are going to be a future Web Developer!

 Enjoy :)

+p.S. if you want to learn how to create Django.
+You need to install python first.
+Here is a good tutorial for mac users: https://appdividend.com/2018/03/28/how-to-install-django-in-mac/